-Notification of the proposed Consolidated Plan was published in The Forum newspaper, distributed to persons interested in housing and community development and the news media, and posted on the City's website (www.FargoND.gov) on January 13 and 20, 2021.
+Notification of the proposed Consolidated Plan was published in The Forum newspaper, distributed to persons interested in housing and community development and the news media, and posted on the City's website (www.FargoND.gov) on January 13, 2021.
 The notice explains the contents and purposes of the plan, locations of where it is available for review, and how to obtain a copy.
 The City also provides a reasonable number of free copies of the Consolidated Plan to citizens or groups as requested.
 As established by the CARES Act and set forth in Fargo's Citizen Participation Plan, expedited procedures were utilized to provide public notice and a reasonable opportunity to comment on the 2020 Annual Action Plan and 2020-2024 Consolidated Plan.
-No comments were received on the proposed plan during the 12-day public comment period, which was from January 14-25, 2021.
+A 12-day period was given for public comment on the proposed Plan from January 14-25, 2021.
 On January 25, 2021, the City Commission held a public hearing and final consideration on the proposed Plan, at which time the Commission reviewed and considered all comments received during the public comment period and at the public hearing.
 The City Commission approved the Consolidated and Annual Community Development Action Plan and directed it to be submitted to HUD.